pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 - `ST` is the string type, which can be `CHAR`, `VARCHAR`, `TEXT`, `BINARY`, `BLOB`, or `JSON`.
 - `M` is the maximum length of the string.

-The string types are defined as follows in `schema.json`:
+The string types are defined as follows in schema file:

 ```json
 {